Positive flow-spines and contact 3-manifolds: Contact -manifolds

 Next we introduce the Reeb vector field.
 Let $\alpha$ be a contact form on $M$.
 A vector field $X$ on $M$ determined by the conditions $d\alpha(X,\cdot)=0$ and $\alpha(X)=1$ is called the {\it Reeb vector field} of $\alpha$ on $M$.
 Such a vector field is uniquely determined by $\alpha$ and we denote it by $R_\alpha$.
 The non-singular flow on a $3$-manifold $M$ generated by a Reeb vector field is called a {\it Reeb flow}.
+The Reeb vector field plays important roles in many studies in contact geometry and topology.
+In $3$-dimensional contact topology, it is used to give a correspondence between contact structures and open book decompositions of $3$-manifolds.
+It is proved by Thurston and Winkelnkemper that for any open book there exists a supported contact structure, that is, the kernel of a contact form whose Reeb flow is transverse to the pages and tangent to the binding~\cite{TW75}.
+As a corollary, it follows that any closed, oriented, smooth $3$-manifold admits a contact structure.
+Moreover, it is proved by Giroux that such a contact structure is unique up to isotopy.
+This is called the {\it supported contact structure} and is used when he introduced the correspondence between contact structures and open book decompositions of $3$-manifolds~\cite{Gir02}.
+Note that the existence of a contact structure for any $3$-manifold was first proved by Martinet~\cite{Mar71}.
+Our main theorem, Theorem~\ref{thm01}, can be seen as a flow-spine version of these results.